Responses

 Writer

 The framework builds a Writer for each request and passes it as the second argument to your handler (async def handler(c: Context, w: Writer)).
-The app and HTTP stack own construction, disconnect futures, compression policy, and the transport hook—you should not call Writer(...) in normal application code (tests and advanced integrations are the exception).
+The app and HTTP stack own construction, disconnect futures, compression policy, and the transport hook — do not call Writer(...) in normal application code.

-Think of w as the object that turns your decisions into bytes on the wire: status line, response headers, optional cookies, and the message body—whether you send it all at once or in chunks.
+w turns decisions into bytes on the wire: status line, response headers, optional cookies, and the message body.

 HTTP separates three layers you control in order:

-3. Body — zero or more bytes after the header block.
-Either the client knows the total size in advance (Content-Length) or the server uses chunked encoding (Transfer-Encoding: chunked).
+3. Body — zero or more bytes after the header block (Content-Length or chunked Transfer-Encoding).

-• respond(body, content_type, status=200) combines negotiation, Content-Type, Content-Length, headers, and body in one call when you already have the full body in memory as bytes.
+• respond(body, content_type, status=200) combines negotiation, Content-Type, Content-Length, headers, and body when the full body is already bytes. content_type is bytes (e.g. b"text/plain; charset=utf-8").

 Setting headers (examples)